 - Life Events targeting and Facebook

-- How to set up Life Events in Google Ads
+- How to set it up in Google Ads

 - Basic PPC principles apply